-- 6. The Lead Campus Administrator, Dean of Academic Affairs or marketing department would disseminate information to the larger community in conjunction with the sources listed in Section 2(b). - 7.
-MxCC will continuously assess the situation and provide updates as warranted and notify the community when the emergency has passed. - 8.
+- 4. The Chief Executive Officer, Dean of Academic Affairs or marketing department would disseminate information to the larger community in conjunction with the resources listed on the previous page. - 5.
+MxCC will continuously assess the situation and provide updates as warranted and notify the community when the emergency has passed. - 6.
 MxCC is small.
 All segments of the population will be notified of an emergency or dangerous situation(s).
 MxCC does not segment emergency notifications to particular groups or areas on campus.